-You can see about 10-15 meteors per hour!
+You will be able to see around 20 meteors per hour!

-So, between those hours, try to get somewhere with low light pollution and bring a jacket, coffee, and whatever else you might need!
-Check out this light pollution map to help you plan your morning.
+So, between those hours, try to get somewhere with low light pollution and bring a jacket, coffee, and whatever else you might need.
+Check out this light pollution map to find a dark sky near you!

 [Featured Image from Instagram / @adventure_photo]